 The Vanuatu sandroings conceal layers of deeper meaning beyond the skilful drafting of complex squiggly lines.
 The first two levels of meaning are exoteric.
 Anyone who experiences the drawings and is willing to learn about them can know these levels.
-At the deeper levels, you need to be initiated to understand what the drawing means.
+At the deeper levels, you need to be initiated to understand what the design means.
 The last two levels are esoteric and are only fully known to the initiated.

 At the most superficial level, we can describe a sandroing as a layer of fine volcanic sand in which the artist draws a geometrical pattern with his fingers.
 In many instances, the artist tells a story while she moves her finger through the sand.
 The drawings illustrate the story as the artist simultaneously speaks and draws.
-Aesthetically, the Vanuatuan sandroings have a lot in common with the complex patterns of Celtic knots and Islamic interlace patterns.
+Aesthetically, the Vanuatuan sandroings have a lot in common with the intricate patterns of Celtic knots and Islamic interlace patterns.

 At the second level, we can describe the drawings geometrically, as shown in the drawing by Deacon.
 The sandroings follow mathematical patterns and anthropologists in the early twentieth century were surprised that these ‘primitive’ people were capable of abstract reasoning.
 When Deacon reproduced these drawings, he used a ruler and compass to express their mathematical complexity.
-The drawing below shows a turtle that requires more than one hundred steps to describe.
+The illustration below shows a turtle that requires more than one hundred steps to describe.

+Australian anthropologist Stephen Zagala has worked in Vanuatu to preserve this precious tradition.
+He describes the philosophical nature of these drawings.
+One such drawing illustrates how people deal with secrets.
 If an outsider asks a local about hidden aspects of their traditions, the answer will be indirect and in different directions.
 The sand drawing that explains this concept expresses this idea with a weaving line that takes unexpected turns.
-The complete drawing has a small diamond shape in the centre that represents the wisdom that was sought.
+The complete drawing has a small diamond shape in the centre that represents the desired wisdom.

 At the fourth level, we enter the horizon of reason.
 This level is where the deeper mystical meaning of the drawings resides, which is only known to the initiated.
-Some drawings have to be studied by individuals so that they understand their journey in the afterlife.
-These drawings express esoteric aspects of local culture which can only be understood by the initiated, by those people that fully understand the context in which their culture exists.
+Some compositions have to be studied by individuals so that they understand their journey in the afterlife.
+These drawings express the esoteric aspects of local culture which can only be understood by the initiated, by those people that fully understand the context in which their culture exists.